R Vs Python – Which One Is Best For Data Science?

 R IDEs:

 • RStudio is the most popular R IDE.
-Its available in two formats: RStudio Desktop for running locally as a regular desktop application and RStudio Server for access via web browser while running on a remote Linux server.
+Its available in two formats: RStudio Desktop for running locally as a regular desktop application and RStudio Server for access via a web browser while running on a remote Linux server.

 For Python programming language, Popular Libraries and Packages are